kvbendalam/golang-interview-questions/README.md

-37.What is the out for the following:
+37.What is the output for the following:
 	a := []int{5, 7}
 	b := []int{6, 8}
 	check := a